-Recently issued Treasury regulations regarding debt between related entities set forth certain documentation requirements that must be complied with in order for a purported debt instrument issued and held by certain members of an "expanded group" to be treated as debt for US federal income tax purposes.
+Treasury regulations regarding debt between related entities set forth certain documentation requirements that must be complied with in order for a purported debt instrument issued and held by certain members of an "expanded group" to be treated as debt for US federal income tax purposes.
 These regulations only apply to a purported debt instrument issued by a US corporation and held by a member of such US corporation's expanded group (which generally is a corporation directly or indirectly connected by at least 80% common ownership).
-Currently, the regulations do not generally apply to purported debt instruments issued by non-US corporations.
+Currently, the regulations do not generally apply to purported debt instruments issued by non-US corporations (and the Department of Treasury has proposed the removal of these documentation requirements completely).
 The regulations provide that issuers of purported debt instruments need to prepare and complete documentation establishing that such instrument meets the following four essential indebtedness factors:

-- it provides for an unconditional obligation to pay a certain sum on demand or at one or more fixed dates; - it establishes that the holder has the rights of a creditor to enforce the obligations thereunder; - there is a reasonable expectation of repayment of the obligations under the instrument, pursuant to the issuer's financial position; and - the holder of the instrument undertakes actions evidencing a valid debtor-creditor relationship.
+- it provides for an unconditional obligation to pay a certain sum on demand or at one or more fixed dates; - it establishes that the holder has the rights of a creditor to enforce the obligations thereunder; - there is a reasonable expectation of repayment of the obligations under the instrument, pursuant to the issuer's financial position; and

+• the holder of the instrument undertakes actions evidencing a valid debtor-creditor relationship.

-In addition, these regulations treat certain purported debt instruments as equity for tax purposes in certain other circumstances, notwithstanding that the documentation requirements are met.
+In addition, these regulations treat certain purported debt instruments as equity for tax purposes in certain other circumstances, notwithstanding that the documentation requirements are met